magneticio/vamp.io/content/documentation/using-vamp/environment_variables.md

       name: mysql:1.0
 ```

 Vamp provides just one *magic** variable: the `host`.
 This resolves to the host or ip address of the referenced service.
-Strictly speaking the `host` reference resolves to the router endpoint, but users do need to concern themselves with this.
+Strictly speaking the `host` reference resolves to the gateway agent endpoint, but users do need to concern themselves with this.
 Users can think of *one-on-one* connections where Vamp actually does server-side service discovery to decouple services.

 > **Note**: The `$` value is escaped by `$$`.
 A more strict notation is `${some_reference}`